YOTSORF Board Members

 Elizabeth (Libby) Koch

-Elizabeth is a founding Board member of the YOTS Overseas Relief Fund (ORF) and an Ambassador for YOTS Australia.
-She is passionate about connecting with young people locally and internationally, drawing from her extensive experience as a mother of four and grandmother of nine.
+Libby is a founding Board member of YOTS Overseas Relief Fund (ORF) and an Ambassador for YOTS Australia.
+She is passionate about connecting with young people locally and internationally, drawing from her extensive experience as a mother of four and grandmother of ten.

 Board Member